 That is actually the reason why you should build a strong reputation online.
 In fact, Chinese people attach importance to brands’ reputations and “Face”.
 The Mian Zi or Face in English is deeply rooted in Chinese culture.
 If you want Chinese people to purchase your water purifiers it should not only be visible but also maintain a high profile even if it is not a luxury brand.
 Also, you should be aware of negative comments and press published online by constantly monitoring news related to your brand.

 To conclude, you will have to optimize your website for Baidu, maintain a good e-reputation, be aware of negative feedback, and undertake several online PR actions to improve your water purifier brand awareness.

-We are a Marketing Agency Based in China , and we can help you to market your product in China !
-We can help you with your strategy and you online communication. you can check our website and our case studies.
+We are a Marketing Agency Based in China, and we can help you to market your product in China!
+We can help you with your strategy and your online communication. you can check out our website and our case studies.

 Tem algum email de alguém lá na China que comercializa esse tipo de produto?.
 Tenho um purificador e quero vendé-lo.